Soccer Drills

 Scissor and Step-Over

 Each player with a ball at one cone, dribbling toward a second cone 10 yards away.
-Player executes a scissor (foot circles in front of the ball without touching it) or step-over before reaching the cone, then beats the cone and accelerates past.
-Builds the move that takes a defender off-balance.
-Add a passive defender once the move looks clean.
+The player executes a scissor (foot circles in front of the ball without touching it) or step-over before reaching the cone, then beats the cone and accelerates past.

 1v1 to Goal